 Although this passion is what fuels her most of the week, Janis also deeply cares about education, green space, local politics and her community.
-She has been an officer of the civic association in her community for over 10 years, chairs the Secret Santa program at the local Boys & Girls Club and actively participates in school councils and foundations.
+She was an officer of the civic association in her community for over ten years and chairs the Secret Santa program at the local Boys & Girls Club.
+Delete: and actively participates in school councils and foundations.
 She is a staunch believer in public education, a proud tree hugger, a yellow dog democrat, and all around animal lover, with a black pug named Max, a french bulldog named Spanky and Ozzie and Cricket, a pair of feral brother kitty cats.

 Outside of work, Janis can be found around the house (she is a self-proclaimed homebody) listening to music, reading her favorite book of all time, The Secret History by Donna Tartt, or whatever her book club is reading, or gardening.
-She loves comedy of all sorts - stand up, movies, sitcoms, youtube.
+She loves comedy of all sorts – stand up, movies, sitcoms, youtube.
 She has a small business, a faerie affaire, making one-of-kind faerie furniture, homes and gardens, which she sells at the occasional festival and on etsy.
 Most of the time, she spends as much time as possible with her teenaged daughters, which can include shopping or watching a movie, but is mostly chaffeuring them here, there and everywhere, staying on top of their schoolwork, trying to remain sane amidst middle school drama and high school angst, oftentimes while being demonized for merely breathing and not knowing the names of all the Kardashians.